How Should Christians Engage the World?

 Don’t get involved in the world’s endeavors because we are to work for a higher Calling, one that solves ALL problems “politics” hopes to remedy.

-This problem of involvement has really been BUGGING me, as you can tell.
-I’m sure I am not alone.
-We stand for the Truth so we should stand for the truth in every venue, no?
+This problem of involvement has really been BUGGING me, as you can tell; I’m sure I am not alone.

-Socialism is an ideology that does nothing but justify all manner of sin…
+Christians cannot be for Socialism; Socialism is an ideology that does nothing but justify all manner of sin.

-I have an influential friend… Well, at least I call him my friend; I’m not sure he calls me one… Brannon Howse of WorldViewTimes.com, and also David Wheaton of TheChristianWorldview.com, ADAMANTLY believes we cannot disengage ourselves from the world; believes that if we refuse to influence culture we face God in shame for our failure to DEFEND THE WEAKER among us, as our Bible, our Constitution, our Declaration of Independence, our Bill of Rights, and the blood of our fathers that calls to us from the ground of countless battlefields, that we remember WHY they sacrificed themselves for our Freedom, states we MUST do!
-This is one argument that SINGS in my heart!
-But WHY?
+I have an influential friend… Well, at least I call him my friend; I’m not sure he calls me one… Brannon Howse of WorldViewTimes.com, and also David Wheaton of TheChristianWorldview.com, both ADAMANTLY believe we cannot disengage ourselves from the world; Both men believe that if we refuse to influence culture we face God in shame for our failure to DEFEND THE WEAKER among us.
+Our Bible, our Constitution, our Declaration of Independence, our Bill of Rights, and the blood of our fathers calls to us, from the ground of countless battlefields, that we remember WHY they sacrificed themselves for our Freedom.

 WHY do men lay down their lives for others?
 Why do men step out of where it is safe and face the dangers of this world?
-Why would I kill anyone who stepped into MY house and threatened my family, me, an ADAMANT Christian?
-Is God’s CALL one that is of Greater purpose than protecting the Weak?
+Why would I kill anyone who stepped into MY house and threatened my family -Me, an ADAMANT Christian?

 Does God expect you to let your children die for Him?

-Isn’t that the question?
-Isn’t this the ‘bottom line’ of the whole matter on whether we engage the culture?FoxsBookofMartyrs
+Well, isn’t that the question?
+Isn’t this the ‘bottom line’ of the whole matter on whether we engage the culture?

 What does God expect?